Give Laundry Stripping a Try for National Laundry Day — Your Clothes & Towels are Dirtier Than You’d Think!

 Here are a few tips to consider when laundry stripping:

-- This is a pretty powerful deep cleaning method that shouldn’t be used on delicates or anything needed to be washed gently.
-Reserve this for ultra stinky gym clothes, sports shirts, towels, and sheets.
-Also if you do this on colored items, keep like colors alike to avoid bleeding.
+- This is a pretty powerful deep-cleaning method that shouldn’t be used on delicates or anything needed to be washed gently.
+Reserve this for ultra-stinky gym clothes, sports shirts, towels, and sheets.
+Also, if you do this on colored items, keep like colors together to avoid bleeding.
+That said, depending on your tub, this solution could stain the surface.
+This treat is better reserved for whites and light colors.

 - Reserve this method of stripping laundry every few months so it won’t damage your fabrics.
 This isn’t meant as an everyday laundry routine.
 Also keep in mind that I have affordable white towels from Costco, so if you have some expensive fancy ones, proceed at your own risk.